walterhiggins/WMPJS/README.md

       "walterh": "blue"
     }

 The *.json* at the end of the filename means this is a JSON file.
-JSON remember is short for Javascript Obect Notation and is just a way to load, store and send javascript data.
+JSON remember is short for Javascript Obect Notation and is just a way to load, store and send Javascript data.
 When you call *persist()* it takes the filename parameter (for example: 'chatcolor-prefs') and appends '-store.json' to the filename and saves the file.
 The data is saved in JSON format because that's the easiest way for Javascript to store and load data.

 #### More on JSON
 When we create a new object in Javascript with name and value pairs we can do so like this: